What it is, why you should care and how to do it.

 The Functionize Test Cloud

-Functionize are leading the way in creating test automation built using genuinely intelligent AI.
+Functionize is leading the way in creating test automation built using genuinely intelligent AI.
 Our system allows you to create tests from plans written in plain English.
 Tests are self-healing, and you are presented with detailed results including screenshots before, during and after each test step, along with in-depth analysis of the performance of your system.

 At the heart of all this is the Functionize Test Cloud.
 We have partnered with Google to offer a testing solution that scales globally, offering parallel execution across multiple browsers including mobile browsers (beta).
 You also get access to features such as our unique load testing and our visual API explorer for API testing.